model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 addition the specified behavior can subsequently be used as an abstraction of the functions behavior at call sites.

-The lifecycle of a contract is split roughly into three phases.
+The lifecycle of a contract is split roughly into three phases: specification, verification and stubbing.
 Which we will explore on this simple example:

 ```rs
 fn my_div(dividend: u32, divisor: u32) -> u32 {